khalid-hussain/shaheen/chap3.md

 it.
 He came close to one of the horses in front and after positioning his horse near it, jumped on it.
 He was still trying to balance himself when one of the coach's wheel broke after crashing into a rock and the coach overturned to the other side.
-The reins snapped under feet of the horses, but the ones in their mouth remained intact.
+The underfeet reins of the horses snapped, but the ones in their mouth remained intact.
 The masked man extended his hand and first grabbed one and then the other horse by the reins and tried to stop them with all his strength.
-Dragging, stumbling and crashing into the rocks, the coach finally came to a halt.
+Dragging, stumbling, and crashing into the rocks, the coach finally came to a halt.

-After a while when the masked man's comrades returned after chasing away the intercepting horseman and arresting the distraught coachman, the masked man pointed towards the groaning passengers near the broken coach and said, "Unfortunately, I could not save them from getting injured.
+After a while, when the masked man's comrades returned after chasing away the intercepting horseman and arresting the distraught coachman, the masked man pointed towards the groaning passengers near the broken coach and said, "Unfortunately, I could not save them from getting injured.
 But I'm sure that